poteto/ember-changeset/README.md

 user.get('firstName'); // "Jimmy"
 user.get('lastName'); // "Fallon"
 ```

+Note that by default only valid changesets can be merged.
+To merge invalid changesets you must supply `true` as the second argument to merge, to allow invalid.

 Note that both changesets `A` and `B` are not destroyed by the merge, so you might want to call `destroy()` on them to avoid memory leaks.